TN 46 (04-18)

 ST: XX 99999 99999

-If the beneficiary or recipient alleges dire need, they may be eligible to receive an Immediate Payment (IP).
-For more information on IPs, see RS 02801.010 for title II or SI 02004.100 for title XVI.
+If the beneficiary or recipient alleges dire need, he or she may be eligible to receive an IP.
+For more information on IPs, see RS 02801.010 for Title II or SI 02004.100 for Title XVI.

-If a technician in the field inputs a regular non-receipt before we became aware that the Central Office Mass Loss Systems Input for Replacement Check procedure applied, Treasury will issue only one replacement check.
-The second non-receipt input rejects.
+If a technician in the field inputs a regular non-receipt before we became aware that the Central Office Mass Loss Systems Input for Replacement Check procedure applies, Treasury will issue only one replacement check.
+The second non-receipt input will reject.

 A declaration of mass loss affects FO, TSC, and PC processing of non-receipt reports.
-Technicians must follow the below instructions when OPRP authorizes the Office of Public Service and Operations Support (OPSOS) to input mass loss non-receipts.
+Technicians must follow the instructions below when OPRP authorizes the OPSOS to input mass loss non-receipts.

 1. Title XVI mass loss non-receipt inputs

-The FO or TSC must only use The Early Missing Check Report (UPER) to make title XVI mass loss non-receipt inputs when:
+The FO or TSC must use only UPER to make Title XVI mass loss non-receipt inputs when:

-The FO or TSC Inputs the mass loss non-receipt using #1 on the Early Missing Check Report (UPER) screen.
+The FO or TSC Inputs the mass loss non-receipt using #1 on the UPER screen.
 The UPER screen is only available on check delivery day (e.g., the 1st of the month) and the next day (the 2nd).

-For regular non-receipt and delay in delivery (PDAS) situations, when a group of checks have not arrived at designated postal stops for sorting or delivery and postal authorities are searching for the checks, do not use the UPPER screen.
-These situations require the 3 mail days waiting period for the checks to arrive before non-receipt is input.
+Do not use the UPER screen for regular non-receipt and delay in delivery (PDAS) situations, when a group of checks has not arrived at designated postal stops for sorting or delivery and postal authorities are searching for the checks.
+These situations require a 3-day mailing waiting period so that the checks may arrive before the non-receipt is input.

-NOTE: Mail delivery days are Monday through Saturday.
+NOTE: Mailing delivery days are Monday through Saturday.
 Exclude Sundays and postal holidays.

 2. Title II mass loss non-receipt inputs

-To input a title II mass loss non-receipt, the FO, TSC or PC will input non-receipt actions when reported by the beneficiary, using NON-RECEIPT TYPE 3 (MASS LOSS) that sends a B-stop to Treasury and applies code A to PHUS.
-The FO, TSC, or PC does not consider previous double check negotiations (which is a consideration in other non-receipt situations when we suspect abuse).
-See Direct Input of a Non-receipt, Photocopy or Stop Payment request in, SM 00609.001 and Non-receipt 2 (PEN2) in MSOM T2PE 003.029.
+When a beneficiary or recipient reports nonreceipt of a title II check to an FO, TSC or PSC in a designated mass loss situation, input a Title II mass loss non-receipt, using NON-RECEIPT TYPE 3 (MASS LOSS).
+This action sends a B-stop to Treasury and applies code A to PHUS.
+Do not consider previous double check negotiations in mass loss situations.
+See Direct Input of a Non-receipt, Photocopy or Stop Payment Request in, SM 00609.001 and Non-receipt 2 (PEN2) in MS T2PE 003.029.

 3. Title II and Title XVI Central Office (CO) Mass Loss Systems Input for Replacement Check

-EXCEPTIONS: The FO, TSC, or PC makes mass loss non-receipt inputs for a beneficiary or recipient after the CO has invoked the Central Office Mass Loss Systems Input for Replacement Check procedures when:
+EXCEPTIONS: Record a mass loss non-receipt input for a beneficiary or recipient after the CO has invoked the Central Office Mass Loss Systems Input for Replacement Check procedures when:

-The PHUS/Treasury Status Query shows no non-receipt action 4 days after the check delivery date (See Treasury Status Query (UPTQ) in MSOM BUSSR 003.020.); or
+The PHUS/Treasury Status Query shows no non-receipt action 4 days after the check delivery date (See Treasury Status Query (UPTQ) in MS BUSSR 003.020.); or

-The FO, TSC, or PC determines that the ZIP Code on the beneficiary or recipient’s record is incorrect and they live in the area affected by the mass loss.
+The Zip code on the beneficiary or recipient’s record is incorrect and the person lives in an area affected by the mass loss.

-If there is more than one BIC involved for a title II record when CO invokes the Central Office Mass Loss Systems Input for Replacement Check procedures, the Return Check Action program (REACT) program sends a non-receipt report for one BIC per day to Treasury in priority order.
-For example, if the household contains an A and a B beneficiary or recipients who are receiving checks (i.e., the record contains two PICs), REACT sends the non-receipt for A on the first day and the non-receipt for B the following workday.
+If there is more than one Beneficiary Identification Code (BIC) involved for a Title II record when CO invokes the Central Office Mass Loss Systems Input for Replacement Check procedures, the Return Check Action (REACT) program sends a non-receipt report for one BIC per day to Treasury, one-by-one in priority order.
+For example, if the household contains a BIC A and a BIC B beneficiary receiving checks (i.e. the record contains two BICs), REACT sends the non-receipt for BIC A on the first day and the non-receipt for BIC B the following workday.